parzel/change-desktop-acl-bof/README.md

-# Change WINSTA/Desktop ACLs
+# Change WINSTA/Desktop ACLs BOF

-This BOF changes the ACLs of the current window station and desktop to allow the access to the everyone group.
+This BOF/EXE changes the ACLs of the current window station and desktop to allow the access to the everyone group.
 It can for example be used in combination with
 CreateProcessWithTokenW to run a process with another user's token (from a different session), in the current session.

 ## Compile